Reviews You Can Rely On

 REASONS TO AVOID

-The Canon SELPHY CP1300 is a significant step-up in quality from the mini-printers, but it maintains the same appeal.
-This machine is compact, transportable, and can even run off a battery (sold separately).
-We recommend this printer for anyone who wants to get all those great photos from their phone onto their friends' fridges.
+The Canon Selphy CP1500 is a significant step up in quality from the mini-printers, yet it maintains the same appeal.
+This printer is compact, transportable, and can even run off a battery (sold separately).
+We recommend this machine for anyone who wants to get all those great photos from their phone onto their friends' fridges or in little picture frames.
 The photo quality is better than the average retail photo lab, and the cost isn't much higher either.
-It's also fun to watch the machine at work — seriously.
-The paper passes back and forth through the machine, layering on the different inks, allowing you to see the CMYK color model in action.

 Compare Products